CoinTrend/.github/profile/README.md

 ## Support

 CoinTrend as a FOSS project does not generate any revenue.
-If you wish to support the developers you can donate some sats at the Bitcoin address below:
+If you wish to support the developers you can donate at the addresses below:

 ### Bitcoin